vekee/duandahai/content/posts/en/20221215-call-powershell-in-VBA/index.md

 ]
 +++

-In an auto complete task VBA tool, I find that instead of VBA scripts,
+In an auto task VBA tool, I find that instead of VBA scripts,
 call a powershell file can use some more effective solutions.

-This is an example that call a Powershell file in VBA.
+So I share an example that call a Powershell file in VBA.
 ```VB
 Dim command As String
 Dim wsh As Object